Run to Me (Angela Winbush song)

 "Run to Me" is a song by American R&B singer Angela Winbush.
-The song is the second single from Angela Winbush's solo debut album, Sharp.
+The song is the second single from her first solo album, Sharp.
 The single reached number four on the Billboard R&B chart, following her debut single, "Angel", which spent two weeks at the top of the chart.
 The singles music video was choreographed by singer Paula Abdul, who is also featured as a dancer in the video.